FSHSchool/courses/fsh-seminar/input/pagecontent/02-creating-an-ig.md

 ##### Profile: Patient

-When you create a new IG with `sushi --init`, it will generate `input/fsh/patient.fsh` as a placeholder.
+When you create a new IG with `sushi init`, it will generate `input/fsh/patient.fsh` as a placeholder.
 This placeholder file looks like:

 ```
 // This is a simple example of a FSH file.